nils-geiger/cosmological-data-analysis/README.md

 Difference to reference output.

-Structure is configuration-dependent.
+Not noise.

+Deviations repeat across runs.

-Some ranges are more sensitive than others.
+Some parameter regions more sensitive than others.

 ---